dmckinnon/dmckinnon.github.io/_posts/2025-05-15-LLMs-overview.md

 ## Transformers
 So we have the embedding space.
 Instead of words, we work on large vectors which encapsulate a lot of concepts and "type-ness" about each word.
-Let's focus on the core use case of a GPT: we have some text, what comes next in that text? (note: transformers can do other things, but I'm going to focus on a use case initially to make the explanation easier)
+Let's focus on the core use case of a LLM: we have some text, what comes next in that text? (note: transformers can do other things, but I'm going to focus on a use case initially to make the explanation easier)
 This is where a transformer can help.
 A standard-configuration for a transformer will take as input a series of vectors - representing tokens, or words - and by checking all these against each other, figure out which vector in embedding space - so which word in the vocabulary - is the most likely to come next.
 This can be generalised, of course, to any embedding space.
 Maybe the embedding space was trained on more abstract concepts than words.
 The transformer is merely trying to say "given these vectors, which one is the mostly likely to come next".

 So how does it do that?